mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 #### <a id="ft2"></a>Force Scroll to Tab Edge

-If you want to ensure the scrolling always ends with a tab edge aligned with the left scroll arrow so there won't be a partially hidden tab, add attribute `scroll-to-tab-edge="true"` to the `scrolling-tabs` or `scrolling-tabs-wrapper` directive:
+If you want to ensure the scrolling always ends with a tab edge aligned with the left scroll arrow so there won't be a partially hidden tab, add attribute `scroll-to-tab-edge="true"` to the directive element:

 ```html
 <scrolling-tabs tabs="{{main.tabs}}"